Easy Homemade Za’atar Spice Recipe

 Where Can I Get Za’atar?

-Zaatar Substitute
+Za’atar Substitute

 Preparing Homemade Za’atar Spice Recipe

-• Rinse them thoroughly to remove impurities.
+• Swirl and rinse thoroughly to remove dirt or impurities.

 Drying Process